 Pineapple on pizza?
 No way.
-I’m a pizza purest.
-Dough, red sauce, cheese, green peppers, onions, maybe some pepperoni if I need some protein.
+I’m a pizza purist.
+Dough, red sauce, cheese, green peppers, onions, maybe some pepperoni if I need protein.
 I’ll allow sausage or a few other veggies if the gang calls for it.
 But I don’t want pineapple on my pizza.
 Fruit does not belong on pizza.
 Hawaii and Italy lie thousands of miles apart…and so should pineapple and pizza.

 Pineapple used to be one of those loner fruits – you didn’t really eat it with anything else.
 Maybe you ate it with other fruits.
 In Jell-o.

 But it never crossed the dessert/entrée barrier.
 But pizza changed that.
 Now you can find pineapple on topping lists or on grills heating up as a side dish across the country.

 Technology is becoming the pineapple for the entire food and beverage (F&B) manufacturing industry.
 Once upon a time, tech was a stand-alone sector.
 You had the software and gadgets and then you had everything else.